Guitar Sight Reading: Tips and Methods for Your Practice Session

 If you’re getting fewer notes correct, or missing more than this percentage (and rhythm counts), then slow down a bit.

-What is NOT the Goal of Sight-reading Practice
+What is NOT the Goal of a Sight Reading Practice Session

 Avoid allowing yourself to get trapped into striving for the following: